-Bali: How to travel, getting around and where to stay
+Getting Around Bali: How to Travel and Where to Stay

-Most Balinese and tourists travel around the island via motorcyles or cars.
-Though motorcyles and motorcycle rental is common on the island, we don’t suggest it.
-The island’s climate is very hot, with an average year round temperature of 82°F (28°C) and commuting distances are not short.
+Most Balinese and tourists travel around the island via motorcycles or cars.
+Though motorcycles and motorcycle rental are common on the island, we don’t suggest it.
+The island’s climate is very hot, with an average year-round temperature of 82°F (28°C) and commuting distances are not short.
 If you’re an ultimate adventurer and still want a motorbike experience we recommend renting a scooter through your hotel, or if you’d like more power on two wheels we recommend the balibikerental.com.
-Personally when I go to Bali I prefer dirt or trail bikes like a standard Kawasaki 150cc.
+Personally, when I go to Bali I prefer dirt or trail bikes like a standard Kawasaki 150cc.
 These types of bikes are excellent for disaster roads.
 Bali Bike rental makes getting your bike super convenient.
 If you’ve only got a bag to your name upon your arrival the company can deliver the bike to you at the airport or to your hotel.
 For more details on prices, see the link I shared above.

 Once you’ve arrived in Bali at the Ngurah Rai/Denpasar International Airport, you are in the administrative capital of Denpasar.
-However I don’t recommend restricting your journey to this area as it is a ways away from the island’s main attractions.
+However, I don’t recommend restricting your journey to this area as it is a way away from the island’s main attractions.
 Below we’ve covered a few locations we recommend you make a visit to:

-North of Kuta however is my favourite village, Seminyak.
+North of Kuta, however, is my favorite village, Seminyak.
 It is the most modern area of Bali and the area that tourists frequent the most.
 If you choose to stay here I strongly recommend staying in Umalas.
 The hotel is picturesque and out of reach of the hustle and bustle but still manages to be within reach of several major attractions.

 Bali has a lot to offer.
 It’s just up to you to choose what type of experience would fit you best!

 Pick up tips, tricks and good vibes from fellow travelers.